• Explore the cultural heritage of Cuba, from the art and architecture of Havana to the natural beauty of the Viñales Valley

-Morning: brief stop to view Plaza de la Revolución and Memorial to José Martí en route to Pinar del Río.
-Visit to Orquideario in Soroa (orchid garden with over 700 species) before continuing to Viñales via Parque la Guira and visit to the Cueva de los Portales (headquarters of the Western army during the Cuban Missile Crisis).
+Morning: brief stop to visit Plaza de la Revolución and Memorial to José Martí en route to Pinar del Río.
+Visit to Orquideario (orchid garden with over 700 species) before continuing to Viñales with visit en route to the Cueva de los Portales (headquarters of the Western army during the Cuban Missile Crisis).
 Visit to the mogotes viewpoint near Horizontes las Jazmines.
 Two nights at Hotel Central Viñales.

 Morning: Palacio Guasch and Teatro Milanes.
 Afternoon: Héctor Luis Prieto tobacco plantation and Cuevas del Indio.

 Morning walking tour in the mogotes countryside area.
 Continue to Havana for 1620 departure.

 Arrive Gatwick 0620.